BhavShah01/ConSciR/README.md

 <!-- badges: end -->

-ConSciR is an R package specifically designed to assist conservators and scientists by providing a toolkit for performing essential calculations and streamlining common tasks in conservation.
+ConSciR is an R package specifically designed to assist conservators and scientists by providing a toolkit for performing calculations and streamlining common tasks in conservation.
 ConSciR is designed for:

 - Conservators working in museums, galleries, and heritage sites
 - Conservation scientists and researchers